videolan/x265/doc/reST/cli.rst

 .. option:: --vbv-init <float>

-	Initial VBV buffer occupancy.
-The portion of the VBV which must be full before the decoder will begin decoding.
+	Initial buffer occupancy.
+The portion of the decode buffer which must be full before the decoder will begin decoding.
 Determines absolute maximum frame size.
 Default 0.9

 	**Range of values:** 0 - 1.0

 .. option:: --qp, -q <integer>

-	Base Quantization Parameter for Constant QP mode.
-Using this option causes x265 to use Constant QP rate control.
+	Specify base quantization parameter for Constant QP rate control.
+	Using this option enables Constant QP rate control.
+The specified QP is assigned to P slices.
+I and B slices are given QPs relative to P slices using param->rc.ipFactor and param->rc.pbFactor.
 Default 0 (CRF)

 	**Range of values:** an integer from 0 to 51

 .. option:: --aq-mode <0|1|2>

 	Adaptive Quantization operating mode.
+Raise or lower per-block quantization based on complexity analysis of the source image.
+The more complex the block, the more quantization is used.
+This offsets the tendency of the encoder to spend too many bits on complex areas and not enough in flat areas.

 	0. disabled
 	1. AQ enabled **(default)**